NetApp/harvest/docs/quickstart.md

 Welcome to the NetApp Harvest Getting Started Guide.
-This tutorial will guide you through the steps required to deploy a basic instance of NetApp Harvest on a Linux platform to monitor an ONTAP cluster.
+This tutorial will guide you through the steps required to deploy an instance of NetApp Harvest, Prometheus, and Grafana on a Linux platform to monitor an ONTAP cluster.

+This tutorial uses systemd to manage Harvest, Prometheus, and Grafana.
+If you would rather, run the processes directly, feel free to ignore the sections of the tutorial that setup systemd service files.

 ### 1. Set Installation Path